What is a director of operations?

 How much do director of operations make?

-Several factors can influence directors of operations salaries, including the level of education.
+Several factors can influence directors of operations salaries, including their level of education.
 While many directors hold bachelor’s degrees in business or a related field, those with an MBA often command higher salaries.
-Experience is another major determinant, with seasoned professionals earning more than their less-experienced counterparts.
+Experience is another major determinant, with seasoned pros earning more than those less-experienced.

 The industry or sector of their employment is crucial.
-Technology, finance, and healthcare industries may pay more than retail or hospitality.
+Tech, finance, and healthcare industries may pay more than retail or hospitality.
 Geographic location is also significant, with higher salaries typically seen in larger cities or states with an elevated cost of living.
-Lastly, the size and profitability of the company can significantly affect compensation.
+Lastly, the size and profitability of the company can significantly affect these directors’ compensation.

 Highest paying industries